This website is run by the Scottish Government. It is designed to be used by as many people as possible.

 Alt text for images

-Some images on the site do not have accurate or descriptive alt-text.
-For example the "Scotland" logo and certain map graphics.
+Some images on the site may not have accurate or descriptive alt-text.
 This makes it hard for screen reader users to understand the content.

 Feedback and contact information